 It is often useful to pass information from one step to another.
 This can be done using the ExecutionContext.
 The catch is that there are two ExecutionContexts: one at the Step level and one at the Job level.
 The Step ExecutionContext lives only as long as the step while the Job ExecutionContext lives through the whole Job.
-On the other hand, the Step ExecutionContext is updated only at the end of each Step.
+On the other hand, the Step ExecutionContext is updated every time the Step commits a chunk while the Job ExecutionContext is updated only at the end of each Step.